eldada/command-examples/README.md

 kubectl port-forward -n namespace1 svc/web 8080:80
 ```

-* A great tool for port forwarding all services in a namespace + adding aliases to `/etc/hosts` is [kubefwd](https://github.com/txn2/kubefwd)
+* A great tool for port forwarding all services in a namespace + adding aliases to `/etc/hosts` is [kubefwd](https://github.com/txn2/kubefwd).
+Note that this requires root or sudo to allow editing of `/etc/host`.
 ```bash
 # Port forward all service in namespace1
 kubefwd svc -n namespace1